Dickinson-COMP-491-492/website/docs/07-gitActivity.md

    main branch of the upstream.
    * This is always the branch where you want your changes to go.
-In this case, we want the `main` branch of the `Dickinson-COMP-491-492/github-issues-activity` repository.
+In this case, we want the `main` branch of the `Dickinson-COMP-491-492/github-issues-sec1/sec2` repository.
-1. Set the "head repository" and "compare" branch to the `round1fix` branch in your own fork of `github-issues-respository`.
+1. Set the "head repository" and "compare" branch to the `round1fix` branch in your own fork of `github-issues-sec1/sec2`.
    * This is always the branch containing the changes that you want to integrate into the upstream.
 1. Scroll down and verify that the pull request contains the changes